 By: Marek Pitura

 Grant partner – for over the last few months that was one of the main topics in Future Processing Healthcare (Graylight Imaging now) connected with applications to the National Centre for Research and Development for funding of the project we had prepared.
 We had to consider several issues while preparing this project and I would like to share my reflections on one of them.
 It was a matter of participation in the project of potential grant partner, i.e., companies or scientific institutions with which we could form a consortium or be subcontractors of dedicated work in the project.
-And on this occasion we tried to determine the attributes that would characterize our potential partner or subcontractor.
+Moreover, we made an effort to identify the qualities that would distinguish our possible partner or subcontractor in this case.
 They turned out to be quite easy to define, but at the same time I realized how little attention is paid to them.

 In my experience, when we are invited to participate in funding applications, whether at national or European level, we are very rarely asked about the things we have defined as crucial for such a partner.

 In this post, I would like to say a few words on this subject and encourage more detailed verification of potential partners for grant applications in this respect.

 What do we expect from the grant partner / subcontractor in the application?

 As a result of our analysis, we have distinguished 3 main features that our potential partner or subcontractor should have.
 We checked them in the following order: